St. Jude Clinical Trials

 PBTC42: Palbociclib Isethionate in Treating Younger Patients With Recurrent, Progressive, or Refractory Central Nervous System Tumors

-- Participant with a neurological deficit that is stable for at least one (1) week prior to enrollment.
+- Stable neurological deficit for at least 1 week prior to enrollment

-- Participant has received last dose of known myelosuppressive anticancer chemotherapy at least three (3) weeks prior to enrollment.
+- Last dose of known myelosuppressive anticancer chemotherapy at least 3 weeks prior to enrollment

-- Participant has received last fraction of focal irradiation > two (2) weeks prior to enrollment.
+- Last fraction of focal irradiation > 2 weeks prior to enrollment

 - Diagnosis of progressive diffuse intrinsic pontine glioma (DIPG) or an increase in the bi-dimensional measurement or the appearance of a new tumor lesion since diagnosis